 Like the Graduate School of Arts and Sciences, the Department of Political Science believes that "diversity in the graduate student body enhances the intellectual experience and achievements of the entire academic community."
 The department also defines diversity broadly, encompassing considerations of race, ethnicity, culture, socioeconomic background, family history of post-baccalaureate opportunity, gender, sexual orientation, disability, life experience, and veteran status.

 What We Do

 The Diversity and Equity Committee performs the following roles and activities:

-- Provides information on university resources pertaining to topics such as inclusive teaching and sexual misconduct.
+- Provides information on university resources pertaining to topics such as sexual misconduct and inclusive teaching.